-- Transmission occurs via fleas that feed on infected rodents.
+- Transmission occurs via fleas that feed on infected animals, typically wild rodents.

 - There are three forms of plague in humans: bubonic plague, septicemic plague, and pneumonic plague.

 - The signs and symptoms of plague generally develop between two and seven days after a person acquires the infection.
-Symptoms and signs depend on one of the three forms of plague and include:
+Symptoms and signs depend on one of the three forms of plague and include the following:

 - Bubonic plague symptoms and signs include painful and enlarged lymph nodes, chills, headache, fever, and weakness.

 - Pneumonic plague symptoms and signs include characteristic pneumonia symptoms like chest pain, shortness of breath, cough, fever, chills, nausea, vomiting, and diarrhea.

 - Antibiotics are the treatment of choice for plague and are most effective when given early in the course of disease.